No matter how much you earn, you won’t build wealth if you spend every penny you bring in.

 You will build wealth and reach financial independence based on the gap between what you earn and what you spend.
 Grow the gap, and watch your riches start to compound on themselves.

-What’s your current savings rate?
-What are you doing to grow it and build wealth faster?
+What’s your current calculator savings rate?
+How are you boosting your monthly deposits and saving for retirement faster?

 Reach Financial Independence with Real Estate